 Benefits of CNC machining prototypes

 Prototypes can be manufactured using a wide range of technologies from 3D printing to injection molding.
-However, CNC machining is one of the best solutions, as it strikes a good balance between cost, speed, and versatility.
+However, custom CNC machining is one of the best solutions, as it strikes a good balance between cost, speed, and versatility.
 Prototype machining services often have a large inventory of CNC machines to enable maximum flexibility.
 CNC machines offer a range of benefits when used to manufacture prototypes, including:

 - Material selection– CNC machines can easily be set up for a wide range of materials from metals like aluminium or titanium to advanced engineering plastics like Ultem.
 This means that engineers have the flexibility to manufacture prototypes from the same materials that will be used in the final production part.
 Prototype machining services thus allow for maximum flexibility when it comes to material selection.

 - Lower cost – Large and bulky prototypes are often cheaper to manufacture using subtractive technologies as the material and manufacturing cost of other technologies like SLS printing are prohibitively expensive.
 Further, CNC machining is also economical for short production runs.
 These short production runs can serve to evaluate how well the design handles scaled production without significant financial risk.